João Frederico Caldwell: Military career

-In 1817, he fought against the Pernambuco revolt, under the command of general Luís do Rego Brandão.
+In 1817, he fought against the Pernambuco revolt, under the command of General Luís do Rego Barreto.
 He returned to Rio de Janeiro in 1820, being promoted to lieutenant along the way.
 In 1821, he signed the manifesto of January 9, which requested that Dom Pedro I stay in Brazil, an event known as the Dia do Fico.

 He was promoted to captain in 1821, being sent to Pernambuco to quell the Confederation of the Equator.
 The following year, after a brief passage through the court, he left for Rio Grande do Sul, where the 1st Regiment had already gone, then participating in the Cisplatine War serving under Bento Gonçalves da Silva, to which he was praised.

 He returned to the court, and with his family he tried to return to Rio Grande do Sul, succeeding only in 1834 as a major.
 Having served D. Pedro I with appreciation, he was considered suspicious by Dom Pedro II's regents.

 He became a merchant in Rio Grande do Sul, but with the beginning of the Ragamuffin War, he was summoned by the government to accompany the deposed president of the province Antônio Rodrigues Fernandes Braga on a trip to the court, abandoning his business and making himself available to the court to return to the South.
 However, contrary to his expectations, he received orders to fight the Cabanada in Pará but managed to reverse the orders and be sent back to Rio Grande do Sul, having received the military command of Rio Grande in 1836.
 He was soon designated a brigade major.
-He then organized a provisional cavalry along with João da Silva Tavares, with which he fought in the Battle of Seival.
+He then organized a provisional cavalry along with João Nunes da Silva Tavares, with which he fought in the Battle of Seival.
 During the battle, was wounded in the right hand which he later lost and was taken prisoner.
-On the 23rd of October, he managed to escape and rejoined the loyalist troops.
+On 23 October, he managed to escape and rejoined the loyalist troops.